apache/spark/docs/ml-collaborative-filtering.md

 scenarios:

-1. In production, for new users or items that have no rating history and on which the model has not been trained (this is the "cold start problem")
+1. In production, for new users or items that have no rating history and on which the model has not been trained (this is the "cold start problem").
 2. During cross-validation, the data is split between training and evaluation sets.
 When using simple random splits as in Spark's `CrossValidator` or `TrainValidationSplit`, it is actually very common to encounter users and/or items in the evaluation set that are not in the training set